zephyrproject-rtos/zephyr/boards/espressif/esp32s2_devkitc/doc/index.rst

 Further documentation can be obtained from the SoC vendor in `JTAG debugging for ESP32-S2`_.

-Here is an example for building the :ref:`hello_world` application.
+Here is an example for building the :zephyr:code-sample:`hello_world` application.

 .. zephyr-app-commands::
    :zephyr-app: samples/hello_world
    :board: esp32s2_devkitc
    :goals: build flash

 You can debug an application in the usual way.
-Here is an example for the :ref:`hello_world` application.
+Here is an example for the :zephyr:code-sample:`hello_world` application.

 .. zephyr-app-commands::
    :zephyr-app: samples/hello_world